 1991 - Silence of the Lambs - ****

 Most of the feckless, listless quality of today's art can be blamed on its drive to break out of a tradition while, irrationally, hewing to the square, boxed-in shape and gemlike inertia of an old, densely wrought European masterpiece.Well, I've ranted enough.
 Don't be mad if you're reading this and you too are a bourgeoisie or love some of the nominated films.
 I really love a lot of bourgeois films too!
-But when we bourgeois reach a certain age, or are insane enough, we come to resent the Oscar ceremony-style swank which consumes so many films and so many of the upper east side AA meetings I used to frequent.
+But when we bourgeois reach a certain age, or are insane enough, we come to resent the Oscar ceremony-style swank which consumes so many films (and UES AA meetings).
 Once a punk rock poseur, I recoil from the disillusioning respectability kiss of death that finally planted itself on my teenage idol, Lou Reed, as evinced by his BAM work (The Raven, especially) and appearance on the cover of Syracuse Alumni Magazine.

 Did you know Lou Reed and I have the same birthday, March 2nd, and we both went to Syracuse!?
-And I can sing "Rock and Roll" with my old Syracuse band and sound just like him?
+And I sang the "Sweet Jane" and the "Rock and Roll" with my old Syracuse band and sounded just like him?
 And we both were English majors?
 I didn't know any of that until I came to Syracuse and declared my major, either.
 Coincidence?
 I should make a movie, Lou Reed and Me: Parallel Wild Sides.
-And of course I can hobnob with the bourgeoisie like the best of them, they're a good 90% of my friends.
-But the height of bourgeois culture is to decry it, to become anti-bourgeois, an inescapable fact that nearly destroyed Lars Von Trier.
-As he tried to claw his way through their thick skin prison he found only more detourned layers.
+And of course I can hobnob with the bourgeoisie like the best of them, they're a good 70% of my friends.
+But the height of bourgeois culture is to decry it, to become anti-bourgeois, an inescapable fact that nearly destroyed Lars Von Trier, as he tried to claw his way through their thick skin prison he found only more detourned layers.
 But, better to have your captors enjoy your violent escape attempts than subject you to their deafening indifference.
-As Shakespeare wrote, "'tis safer to be that which we destroy, than by destruction dwell in doubtful joy."
+In the words of Lady Macbeth, "'tis safer to be that which we destroy, than by destruction dwell in doubtful joy."

 (PS for more, read my open letter to Billy Joel the Piano Man at Letters to the Preditor)